-“And them pearls ye’re wearing, ma’am – I’ll be having them if ye please.”
+“And them pearls ye’re wearing, ma’am – I’ll be having them if ee please.”

 “That too,” he growled, pointing.

 Instinctively she drew her hand back, but he snatched at it.
-“No,” she protested, struggling to push him off.
+“No!”
+She struggled to push him off.
 “That’s my wedding ring.”

 He raised his hand to hit her around the head, but Ross pushed her aside.
 At the same moment there was a deafening bang, almost in her ear.
 She screamed as the man fell back, a red gout of blood spreading from a gaping hole in his throat as he sprawled half out of the coach.